sgct/sgct-docs/configuration/projection/cylindricalprojection.md

 - `type` **[string = "CylindricalProjection"]**

   Defines the type of this projection.
-The value _has_ to be "CylindricalProjection"
+The value must be "CylindricalProjection"

 - `quality` **[low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384]** _optional_

-  Determines the pixel resolution of the cube map faces that are reprojected to create the fisheye rendering.
-The higher resolution these cube map faces have, the better quality the resulting fisheye rendering, but at the expense of increased rendering times.
+  Determines the pixel resolution of the cube map faces that are individually rendered to create the cylindrical rendering.
+The higher resolution these cube map faces have, the better quality the resulting cylindrical rendering, but this comes at the expense of increased rendering times.
 The named values are corresponding:
   - `low`: 256
   - `medium`: 512
   - `high`: 1024